bguisard/mcp-text-editor/README.md

 ## Security Considerations

 - File Path Validation: The server validates all file paths to prevent directory traversal attacks
+- Path Restrictions: Can be restricted to specific directories via command-line arguments
 - Access Control: Proper file system permissions should be set to restrict access to authorized directories
 - Hash Validation: All file modifications are validated using SHA-256 hashes to prevent race conditions
 - Input Sanitization: All user inputs are properly sanitized and validated